emmajanedrews/base-template/_posts/2018-02-12-how-can-buyers-and-sellers-take-advantage-of-our-current-market.md

 There’s no question that this year is different than the rest.
 Spring is already here.
 Tulips are already blooming and so is the market.

-**Interest rates are beginning to creep up, and this trend will likely continue through the spring and summer.**In other words, now is the right time to get on the market, whether you are a buyer or a seller.
+**Interest rates are beginning to creep up, and this trend will likely continue through the spring and summer.&nbsp;**In other words, now is the right time to get on the market, whether you are a buyer or a seller.

 Homes that couldn't sell last year are selling now.
 I just listed a home that sat on the market all year in 2017 and was able to sell it in a matter of just three weeks.